andy4747/pg-qps-counter/README.md

 # pg-qps-counter

-This piece of program gets the total query per seconds for a database.
+This piece of program gets the total query per seconds for a database using golang.

 ## Usage
 ```